techtile-by-dramco/experiments/01_distributed_non_coherent_beamforming/reindeer-experiments/README.md

 # Reindeer experiments 🧪

-These experiments are conducted for the european Reindeer project.
+▶️ These experiments are conducted for the european Reindeer project.
 The main objective here is to find out how much energy is available in the Techtile space at initial access for a certain energy neutral device.
 A subset of tiles is taken to perform the measurements.
 Three techniques to provide the energy during the initial access phase are compared.

-❗❗ script should be exectuted in Python on LINUX server

-▶️ First test exectuted with vitual machine (Jarne)

 ## Transmitter side